shari-ar/Assets/docs/system-design.md

 ## 1. Purpose

 This document defines the **system-level design** for the _Assets_ platform — a peer-to-peer asset lending system.
-It describes the overall architecture, functional modules, interactions, and scalability considerations to guide developers, contributors, and learners.
+It describes the overall architecture, functional modules, interactions, and scalability.

 ---

 ## 2. Goals and Principles

-- **Educational clarity:** Simple, transparent, and open-source architecture suitable for learning.
 - **Security first:** Encrypted data flows, strict role boundaries, and auditable transactions.
 - **Extensibility:** Modular services and replaceable adapters for payments, storage, and notifications.
 - **Performance:** Efficient API responses and database queries under concurrent load.